Lighthouse clock: History

 Regarding the movement, it is an 8-day weight driven, pendulum regulated clock and, as well as the cases, there were a considerable variety of mechanisms in terms of workmanship and design.
 Clocks with similar cases have significant differences in their movements, this could indicate there were many different makers or that some works were being imported from Europe.
 About the dial, period lighthouse clocks either had porcelain dials with brass backs or painted iron dials, bearing the inscription; "Simon Willard" or "Willard Patent" or "Simon Willard's Patten" or "Simon Willard and Son's Pattent"; others have signed cases or tags with similar wording.
 In the larger market, however, there are a significant number of lighthouse clocks without a name on the dial, and even a few clocks with the names of other makers.

 Most lighthouse clocks were produced between the mid-1820s and the mid-1830s, which was a time when the Empire style was still the prevailing art movement, hence that many lighthouse clocks have Empire cases.
-From the artistic point of view, the best timepieces of the era were a masterful collaboration of cabinetmaker, clockmaker, glass blower, decorative painter, and gilder producing as a result a high quality clock as well as an elegant decorative object.

 The reason why lighthouse clocks never became a mass-produced timepiece is because in the 1830s the US was deeply into the Industrial Revolution and mass production.
 The manufacturers who were able to produce cheap clocks and then sell them for $2 were forcing individual clockmakers out of business.
 Lighthouse clocks were custom and handmade objects created in an age when the vast majority of the clocks were commercially manufactured.
 These original clocks were going against the Industrial Revolution.
 They were continuing the tradition of the handmade clock and the workshop of an individual craftsman.

-During the 20th century reproductions of this kind of mantel clock have been made, even nowadays a couple of clockmakers manufacture them, proving the interest that still raise among collectors and connoisseurs the clocks made by the talented and ingenious Simon Willard.
+During the 20th century reproductions of this kind of mantel clock have been made, and a couple of clockmakers still manufacture them, reflecting the continued interest among collectors in the clocks made by Simon Willard.

-To stand out, an unusual exemplary displayed in one of the bookshelves of the White House library, made by the clockmaker to commemorate the visit of the Marquis de Lafayette to the United States in 1824-1825.
+An unusual example is displayed in one of the bookshelves in the White House library.
+The clock was made by the clockmaker to commemorate the visit of the Marquis de Lafayette to the United States in 1824-1825.
 A likeness of Lafayette appears in a medallion on its base.